Sideboy: History

 In the age of sail, ships often couldn't come into smaller ports without risking getting stuck in the shallow water, and would anchor out in deeper water, taking the ships' boats back and forth from shore.
 Crew and cargo would either climb up a rope ladder or get hoisted up over the side.
 Climbing up a ladder wasn't very dignified, and even younger dignitaries who were able to climb a ladder often found themselves unaccustomed to the flexibility of the ladder, so 2 crew members were provided to assist those individuals safely aboard.
 Older dignitaries, who tended to be less agile would be hoisted aboard in a boatswain's chair.
 They also tended to be better fed than the average civilian and required more men to hoist them aboard, so the practice of assigning more men to assist senior dignitaries became common practice.

-The Boatswain's mate would signal to the line of men heaving the boatswain's chair aboard with to "hoist away" or "avast heaving" with their pipe, and those signals and the ceremonial line of men on either side of the gangway now serve as a nautical courtesy for distinguished guests.
+The Boatswain's mate would signal to the line of men heaving the boatswain's chair aboard to "hoist away" or "avast heaving" with their pipe, and those signals and the ceremonial line of men on either side of the gangway now serve as a nautical courtesy for distinguished guests.
 The U.S. Navy provides this courtesy for any distinguished visitor, whether civilian or from another service, while the Royal Navy reserves the full ceremony for Naval Officers only.